semgrep/semgrep-docs/docs/experiments/generic-pattern-matching.md

 ### Common pitfall #1: not enough `...`

+Rule of thumb:
+> If the pattern commonly matches many lines, use `... ...` (20 lines), or `... ... ...` (30 lines) etc. to make sure to match all the lines.

 Here's an innocuous pattern that should match the call to a function `f()`:
 ```
 f(...)